 Our 2015-2018 strategic plan is our roadmap that will allow us to tackle the challenge presented by this common, serious and widespread disease.
 Our successful execution of this four-year plan will result in millions of Americans being able to fight kidney disease and live healthier lives.
 Learn more.

-Last year, the American Kidney Fund provided financial assistance to 1 out of every 5 of the nation’s dialysis patients—more than 93,000 people in all 50 states—to maintain their health insurance coverage and to afford other critical expenses related to obtaining life-sustaining dialysis treatment.
-We provided free health screenings to more than 12,000 people at risk for kidney disease in 25 cities nationwide, and reached millions with our online information and education.
+Last year, the American Kidney Fund provided financial assistance to more than 87,000 low-income dialysis and transplant patients in all 50 states, the District of Columbia and U.S. territories—to maintain their health insurance coverage and to afford other critical expenses related to obtaining life-sustaining dialysis treatment.
+We provided free health screenings to more than 11,000 people at risk for kidney disease in more than 20 cities nationwide, and reached millions with our online information and education.
 Learn more.

 Much has changed since our founders joined together in 1971 to help just one person pay for lifesaving dialysis treatments, but our guiding principle remains the same: we’re still fighting kidney disease one person at a time.
 Learn more.